magma/magma/docs/readmes/basics/prerequisites.md

 If you are on MacOS, you should start Docker for Mac and increase the memory allocation for the Docker engine to at least 4GB (Preferences -> Advanced).
-If you are running into build/test failures with Go that report "signal killed", it's likely that you need to increase Docker's allocated resources.
+If you are running into build/test failures with Go that report "signal killed", you likely need to increase Docker's allocated resources.

 ![Increasing docker engine resources](assets/docker-config.png)